 3) Follow Your Choice about Any Collateral

-The immediate advantage of surrendering collateral under Chapter 7 is that of course you can stop making payments on that debt, and also stop paying related expenses, like insurance on a vehicle loan (once you’ve surrendered it).
-But you also almost never have to pay any of the remaining “deficiency balance,” the amount you would often still owe after your creditor sells the surrendered collateral and credits the proceeds to your account.
+The immediate advantage of surrendering collateral under Chapter 7 is that you can stop making payments on that debt, and also stop paying related expenses, like insurance on a vehicle loan (once you’ve surrendered it).
+But you also will not have to pay any of the remaining “deficiency balance,” the amount you would often still owe after your creditor sells the surrendered collateral and credits the proceeds to your account.

-Under Chapter 7 you can usually keep the collateral, especially if you are current, or can get current within a few weeks.
+When filing Chapter 7, you can usually keep the collateral, especially if you are current, or can get current within a few weeks.
 In some situations, you might want to enter into a “reaffirmation agreement” whereby you “reaffirm” your debt, excluding it from the discharge of your other debts.

 4) Discharge All Debts that You Want To